 Dennis C. Kakures was elected a director of the Company in 2003 and became the Chief Executive Officer of the Company in 2003.
 Mr. Kakures has been the President of the Company since 1995.
 Prior to becoming Chief Executive Officer, he served as Chief Operating Officer from 1989 to 2003 and Executive Vice President from 1993 to 1995.
+Having started his career with McGrath RentCorp in sales in 1982, and having held roles of increasing managerial responsibility over his 29 years with the Company, Mr. Kakures provides unique insight and perspective on the Company's business on a day-to-day basis.
+Mr. Kakures has been instrumental in developing and driving the strategic product and geographic expansion of the Company's varied rental businesses since he became Chief Executive Officer in 2003.
+He is uniquely qualified to serve as Chief Executive Officer and as a member of the Board of Directors.
 Mr. Kakures received a B.S. in Marketing from California State University at Hayward.

-Robert P. McGrath is the founder of the Company and Chairman of the Board of Directors.
-He has been a director since the Company's formation in 1979 and Chairman of the Board of Directors since 1988.
+Robert P. McGrath is the founder of the Company and Chairman Emeritus of the Board of Directors.
+He has been a director since the Company's formation in 1979 and served as Chairman of the Board of Directors from 1988 until he elected to step down from that role in June 2009.
 From March 2003 to July 2004, Mr. McGrath served as Executive Chairman.
 From 1979 to March 2003, he also served as the Company's Chief Executive Officer.
 He served as President from 1979 to 1994 and Chief Financial Officer from 1979 to 1993.
-Mr. McGrath received a B.S. in Electrical Engineering from the University of Notre Dame.
+Mr. McGrath provided the leadership to the Company that drove it from a start-up to a diversified business-to-business rental company.
+This includes his work on a stock underwriting and secondary offerings plus several successful acquisitions.
+He is intimately familiar with the business, structure, history and culture of the Company and offers insights that only this experience can provide.
+Mr. McGrath holds a B.S. in Electrical Engineering from the University of Notre Dame.